preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/tokens-in-emails/index.rst

 + {{PublishDate}}
 + {{ReviewDate}}

-App approval e-mails
+App approval emails
 ----------------------
-In the App approval e-mails (for Communities, Publishing and Teamwork), the following tokens are supported:
+In the App approval emails (for Communities, Publishing and Teamwork), the following tokens are supported:

-**AppRequestToApprove**: In this e-mail, sent to the approver, no token is supported in Subject.
+**AppRequestToApprove**: In this email, sent to the approver, no token is supported in Subject.
 The following token is supported in Body:

 + {{pendingRequestUrl}}

-**App Provisioning Complete e-mail**: In this e-mail, sent to the requester, no token is supported in Subject.
+**App Provisioning Complete email**: In this e-mail, sent to the requester, no token is supported in Subject.
 The following tokens are supported in Body:

 + {{userDisplayName}}
 + {{appUrl}}
 + {{title}}

-**AppRequestRejectedToRequester e-mail**: Sent when creation of the community, publishing app or teamwork is rejected, no tokens are supported in Subject.
+**AppRequestRejectedToRequester email**: Sent when creation of the community, publishing app or teamwork is rejected, no tokens are supported in Subject.
 The following tokens are supported in Body:

 + {{UserDisplayName1}}
 + {{rejectedComment}}
 + {{UserDisplayName2}}
 + {{rejectedTime}}

-E-mails for Events
+Emails for Events
 -------------------
-In the **AddParticipant e-mail**, this token is supported in Subject:
+In the **AddParticipant email**, this token is supported in Subject:

 + {{eventName}}",